-Tired and older looking eyes can be caused by a variety of different factors such as genetics, sun damage, smoking, stress, weight loss or weight gain.
+Tired and older-looking eyes can be caused by a variety of different factors such as genetics, sun damage, smoking, stress, weight loss, or weight gain.
 As we age, our skin loses its elasticity.
 Eyelid skin is the thinnest skin on our bodies and in an area exposed to the sun.
 It is no wonder that the first signs of aging on our face involve the area around our eyes!

 While it is commonly a cosmetic procedure, blepharoplasty may also serve more functional purposes, such as correcting congenital deformities, as well as vision impairment caused by excess eyelid skin or fat, and damage caused by trauma, inflammation, or infection.
-Blepharoptosis, for example, is a congenital deformity which can occur in men and women both young and old and involves the abnormal sagging or drooping of the upper eyelids resulting in a sleepy appearance.
+Blepharoptosis, for example, is a congenital deformity that can occur in men and women both young and old and involves the abnormal sagging or drooping of the upper eyelids resulting in a sleepy appearance.
 Similarly, blepharochalasia is the congenital excess bulging of lower eyelid fat that can occur even in young people.

 Blepharoplasty may consist of upper eyelid surgery and/ or lower eyelid surgery, depending on the state of the problem area, and on your desires and expectations.
-Both upper and lower eyelid tucks can be performed either as an office procedure under local anesthesia or with general anesthesia in the hospital operating room.
+Both upper and lower eyelid tucks can be performed in Boston either as an office procedure under local anesthesia or with general anesthesia in the hospital operating room.
 In my practice, most patients choose the former and find it a convenient and well-tolerated treatment.

-When undergoing an upper eyelid tuck, careful measurements are made to determine how much redundant skin should be removed.
-Local anesthesia is administered and extra skin and also any offending extra fat is removed.
+When undergoing an upper blepharoplasty, careful measurements are made to determine how much redundant skin should be removed.
+Local anesthesia is administered and extra skin and also any offending extra fat are removed.
 Fine stitches are placed under the skin and tape is applied to the skin at the outer corners of the eyes.

 Usually one can return to work in one to two weeks depending on the amount of swelling and bruising.
 Discomfort tends to be mild.
 Although others may notice a more rested, youthful appearance soon after your procedure, full healing can take several months as with all plastic surgeries.
-Some representative examples of results can be seen in our before and after photo galley.
+Some representative examples of results can be seen in our before and after photo gallery.